gallenc/solent_MAD/README.md

 # Creating your repository

-You can choose to save your work on a USB stick but it will be much safer and better practice to use Github to store your work as you go along.
+You can choose to save your work on a USB stick but it will be better practice ( and less chance of loosing anything) if you use Github to store your work as you go along.

+The easiest way to get started will be to fork my repository.

-1. If you do not have one, create a new account on github
+1. If you do not have one, create a new account on github and / or sign into your account.

+2. navigate to this repo and click FORK above.
+You will now have a copy of this repo in your own directory.

 2. On github, create a new repository for the class.
 Name is something like CM504 or solent_MAD.
 IMPORTANT initialise the repository with the Android .gitignore file. (you may also select to create a README.md file).